MKrad-Git/Congress-Trades/README.md

 ---
 ### Currently Working On:
-I am working on getting this to work with other platforms like TD.
+I am working on getting this to work with other platforms like TD or more likely WeBull. planning on adding portfolio optimizations using sharpe ration to maximize risk adjusted returns.
 I am also wroking on a better method to writing stocks to the txt sometime congress will buy and sell the same stock on the same day I need to write code so that the difference gets written.
 If not addressed you might be flaged for day trading.

 ---
 ### Liability: